Eadweard Muybridge: 1882–1893: motion studies in Philadelphia

 In 1884, Eakins briefly worked alongside Muybridge, to learn more about the application of photography to the study of human and animal motion.
 Eakins later favoured the use of multiple exposures superimposed on a single photographic negative to study motion more precisely, while Muybridge continued to use multiple cameras to produce separate images which could also be projected by his zoopraxiscope.

 The vast majority of Muybridge's work at this time was done at a special sunlit outdoor studio, due to the still-bulky cameras and relatively slow photographic emulsion speeds then available.
 Most of the photographs were taken during the summers, and winters were spent developing and organizing the images.
 He used banks of 12 custom-made cameras to photograph professors, athletes, students, disabled patients from the Blockley Almshouse (located next to Penn at the time), and local residents, all in motion.
 He photographed at least 9 sequences showing the movements of neurological patients.
 He also borrowed animals from the Philadelphia Zoo, to study their movements in detail.

 The human models, usually either entirely nude or very lightly clothed, were photographed against a measured grid background in a variety of action sequences, including walking up or down stairs, hammering on an anvil, carrying buckets of water, or throwing water over one another.
 Muybridge produced sequences showing farm, industrial, construction, and household work, military manoeuvres, and everyday activities.
 He also photographed athletic activities such as baseball, cricket, boxing, wrestling, discus throwing, and a ballet dancer performing.
-Showing a single-minded dedication to scientific accuracy and artistic composition, Muybridge himself posed nude for some of the photographic sequences, such as one showing him swinging a miner's pick.
+Showing a single-minded dedication to scientific accuracy and artistic composition, Muybridge himself posed nude for some of the photographic sequences, such as one showing him swinging a pickaxe.
 Toward the end of this period, Muybridge spent much of his time selecting and editing his photos in preparation for publication.

-In 1887, the photos were published as a massive collotype portfolio in 11 volumes, with 781 plates comprising 20,000 of the photographs, in a groundbreaking collection titled Animal Locomotion: an Electro-photographic Investigation of Consecutive Phases of Animal Movements.
+In 1887, the photos were published as a massive collotype portfolio in 11 volumes, with 781 plates comprising 20,000 of the photographs, in a groundbreaking collection titled Animal Locomotion: An Electro-photographic Investigation of Consecutive Phases of Animal Movements.
 Muybridge's work contributed substantially to developments in the science of biomechanics and the mechanics of athletics.
 Some of his books are still published today, and are used as references by artists, animators, and students of animal and human movement.